Pernambuco: History and must-see attractions

-Pernambuco is a vibrant and diverse state in the northeast of Brazil, known for its beautiful beaches, rich cultural history and impressive natural landscapes.
+Pernambuco is a vibrant and diverse state in the northeast of Brazil, known for its stunning beaches, rich cultural history and impressive natural landscapes.

-This article looks at the uniqueness of the state, its history and culture, and highlights the main tourist attractions.
+This article looks at the uniqueness of the state, its history and culture, and highlights its main tourist attractions.

 Praça de São Pedro em Recife - Pernambuco